-Experienced and Incentivized Senior Management with a Significant Retained Interest
+Experienced and Incentivized Senior Management

 Our management team has extensive experience and expertise in the retail automotive industry.
-Patrick Priestner, our Executive Chair, has over 40 years of industry experience, including over 25 years as an owner of franchised automobile dealerships.
-Tom Orysiuk joined us as Executive Vice-President and Chief Financial Officer in November 2005, was appointed President in January 2011 and Chief Executive Officer effective January 2015.
+Patrick Priestner, our Chair, has over 40 years of industry experience, including over 25 years as an owner of franchised automobile dealerships.
+Steven Landry joined us as Chief Executive Officer in April 2016, and prior to joining AutoCanada, Mr. Landry was the Chief Development Officer for ATCO Ltd & Canadian Utilities Limited.
+Prior thereto, Mr. Landry spent 27 years at the Chrysler Group where he held various global and executive positions including: Chief Executive Officer and President of DaimlerChrysler Canada, President of Chrysler Europe and Executive Vice President of North America at Chrysler LLC.
+Tom Orysiuk joined us as Executive Vice-President and Chief Financial Officer in November 2005, was appointed President in January 2011, and was appointed Chief Executive Officer in January 2015; Mr. Orysiuk remains as President after the appointment of Steven Landry as Chief Executive Officer effective April 2016.
 Prior to joining AutoCanada, Mr. Orysiuk served as Chief Financial Officer of Liquor Stores Income Fund and its predecessor entities.
-Prior thereto, Mr. Orysiuk held several senior executive and financial positions with over 20 years of experience.
-Steve Rose joined us in January 2007 as Vice-President of Corporate Development, General Counsel and Secretary, was appointed Executive Vice-President, Corporate Services in January 2011, Senior Vice-President, Sales, Marketing and Corporate Operations in 2013, and Chief Operating Officer effective January 2015.
-Prior to joining AutoCanada, Mr. Rose was with Chrysler Canada for 14 years, most recently serving as Vice President, General Counsel and Secretary.
-Mr. Rose brings over 25 years' experience serving in corporate counsel positions and advising on corporate finance and mergers and acquisitions.
+Prior thereto, Mr. Orvsiuk held several senior executive and financial positions with over 20 years of experience.
 See "Directors and Officers - Management Profiles".

-At the corporate level, Mr. Priestner, certain members of senior management and a number of our dealer principals have a significant stake in our performance through their indirect ownership, through COAG, of an approximate 8.6% interest in our business as at March 17, 2016.
-As at March 17, 2016, Mr. Priestner had a controlling interest in COAG of 87.6% and other senior management team members had minority interests in the remaining 12.4% of COAG.
+At the corporate level, Mr. Priestner, certain members of senior management and a number of our dealer principals have a significant stake in our performance through their indirect ownership, through COAG, of an approximate 8.6% interest in our business as at March 16, 2017.
+As at March 16, 2017, Mr. Priestner had a controlling interest in COAG of 87.6% and other senior management team members had minority interests in the remaining 12.4% of COAG.

-In conjunction with review by the Board of Directors in June 2011, the Company announced that, in view of the continued resistance of some manufacturers to the public ownership model, the Company could not presume that it would be able to grow with any brands that it currently does not own.
-As same store future earnings are very much dependent upon the performance of the Company's key employees, including its dealer principals and senior management, the independent members of the Company's Board of Directors, as previously disclosed, agreed to amend its previously announced policy regarding the private purchase of dealerships by Mr. Priestner, such that in the future, Mr. Priestner and senior management would be permitted to privately purchase dealerships which the Company either cannot purchase, or which it chose not to purchase, as a means to better ensure the retention of such employees and to allow for cost saving synergies where the same are available.
+In conjunction with a review by the Board of Directors in June 2011, the Company announced that, in view of the continued resistance of some manufacturers to the public ownership model, the Company could not presume that it would be able to grow with any brands that it currently does not own.
+As same store future earnings are very much dependent upon the performance of the Company's key employees, including its dealer principals and senior management, the independent members of the Company's Board of Directors, as previously disclosed, agreed to amend its previously announced policy regarding the private purchase of dealerships by Mr. Priestner, such that in the future.
+Mr. Priestner and senior management would be permitted to privately purchase dealerships which the Company either cannot purchase, or which it chose not to purchase, as a means to better ensure the retention of such employees and to allow for cost saving synergies where the same are available.
 Although the Company permits private purchases, Management continues to seek approval with OEMs that have not accepted public ownership.
 Since the adoption of this policy, dealerships purchased privately have been limited to manufacturers that have not accepted public ownership.
 There has been no change to this policy since first adopted in 2011.

 The Company has established the ACI Stock Option Plan under which options may be granted to our directors, officers, employees and consultants, in order to provide an opportunity for these individuals to increase their proprietary interest in our long-term success.
-Options issued under the Plan vest at a rate of one third on the three subsequent award date anniversaries.
+Unless otherwise specified by the Board of Directors, Options issued under the Plan vest at a rate of one third on the three subsequent award date anniversaries.
 All the options must be exercised over specified periods not to exceed ten years from the dates granted.
-No stock options have been granted under the Plan as at December 31, 2015.
+During 2016, a one-time grant of stock options occurred under the Plan.